 The Energy Policy Act of 2005 set renewable energy goals for federal agencies, including that at least 7.5% of total electricity consumption should come from renewable sources.
 These sources could take the form of onsite generation, electricity purchased from renewable sources, or RECs.

 Every year, NIH has met this requirement by purchasing RECs to account for 7.5% of the electricity consumed across all of its campuses.
-In 2021 and 2022, NIH will allocate those RECs to the NIEHS sustainability effort.
+Starting in 2021, NIH will allocate those RECs to the NIEHS sustainability effort.
 Their purchase of 35,000 kilowatt hours covered 75% of the 46,000 kilowatt hours of energy expended by NIEHS during fiscal year 2021, with NIEHS purchasing the remaining 25% of needed RECs.

 “That’s a pretty powerful bang for our buck in terms of greening our footprint and going renewable,” said Hartung.

-The investment gives NIEHS a head start as it pursues engineering projects to address the other aspects of its sustainability plan — reducing the institute’s energy footprint and generating more renewable energy, such as through installation of additional solar panels on campus.
+The investment gives NIEHS a head start as it continues to develop and implement engineering projects to address the other aspects of its sustainability plan — reducing the institute’s energy footprint and generating more renewable energy, such as through installation of additional solar panels on campus.

 “As we do better with our energy footprint, we can hopefully buy fewer RECs over time,” noted Hartung.

 (Marla Broadfoot, Ph.D., is a contract writer for the NIEHS Office of Communications and Public Liaison.)